AmineGoumhand1/MyBlogs/src/content/posts/forensics-ctf-tools.md

 ## Advanced DFIR Techniques and Tools

+Now we are on the way to discover more powerfull tools that will help us on our analysis tasks and difficulties To structre the contents very well, i'll devide DFIR Techniques to 3 parts, from Timeline Analysis to Registry Analysis.

+Don't worry, we'll see other more advanced techniques in comming blogs.

 ### Timeline Analysis

-Timeline analysis involves creating a chronological sequence of events from forensic data.
+So Timeline analysis involves creating a chronological sequence of events from forensic data.
 Here are some of the top tools for this process:

  ```Autopsy```